 Versatile stylist and photographer Eka Kurnia Sari has turned her passion for creativity into a successful side hustle.
 A working Graphic Designer and mother from Indonesia, Eka's passion keeps her striving to learn and continually create allowing her to evolve as a stylist.

 Her continual self-development has let to an effortless versatility in creative styles and genres.
 Eka is just as comfortable styling neutrals and naturals as she is soft pastels or vibrant colours.
-She can cook up a beautiful storm in the kitchen and switch to beauty products in an instant.
+She can cook up a beautiful storm in the kitchen and switch to beauty UGC in an instant.

 My interest in photography started while I was in college and my first camera was a Canon 450D.
 At first it was just a hobby but when I started working in an office I didn't have enough time to pursue it further.

 My passion for photography was revived in 2017 when I joined a local photography community in Bandung.
 Since then I have been able to keep photographing as a hobby without distracting from my day job as a Graphic Designer where I spend my of my time designing book covers.

 Fun Fact I graduated college as a Food Technologist, so what I am working as right now is purely started from passion and mostly self-taught.
 Even though at times I find it sometimes frustrating to work under tight deadlines, but as long as I enjoy it, why not?